Poland wants to let some prisoners go home due to coronavirus

 It was not not clear when the draft proposals might become law.

-There are currently more than 75,000 people held in 172 Polish prisons and detention centres.
-(Reporting by Anna Wlodarczak-Semczuk; Editing by Gareth Jones)
+There are currently more than 75,000 people held in 172 Polish prisons and detention centers.